-Then, one day, they discovered a stairway that led down into the bowels of the mountain, a stairway that had been hidden underneath a rockfall.
-At the bottom of the stairway they found a network of mono rails leading off into darkened tunnels with no indication as to where they went.
+Then, one day while they were searching through one of the ruins, they discovered a stairway that led down into the bowels of the mountain.
+At the bottom of the stairway they found a network of mono rails leading off into darkened tunnels with no indication as to their destination.
 However, one of the monorails was different; larger and heavier it led directly underneath the mountain.
-What they found in there was an installation that was still alive.
-Things would have gone according to plan, but certain members of the council had planted a spy within their party, and when they heard of the find they sent a ship to collect it.
+What they found in there was a dormant installation.
+Things would have gone according to plan, but certain members of the council had planted a spy within their party, and on hearing of the find a ship was sent to collect it.
 Marja would have been a casualty as well had she not already been sent home when they found out about the spy.

 1/28/2014 - First let me say that I have been working on this manuscript, but it has been slow going.
 I can liken this to painting myself into a corner and having to devise a way of walking on the ceiling to get out.
 No, it hasn't been that bad, really.
 I have had to revisit the first book in the series, The Orphan from Space" doing final edits on the manuscript for paperback publication and it has diverted a lot of time and attention from this endeavor.
 Fear not, I will finish it, somehow.
 And then I will get more involved with book 5 which is called (at least right now) Galactic Quest.
 For now, be patient, it will be done by summer; or else.
 MLH